atecon/heatmap/src/heatmap_help.md

 ## colours

-- `native`: boolean, use the native gnuplot palette for contour and heatmaps, and the MATLAB jet color scheme for pm3d plots; the default is FALSE for heatmap() and TRUE for heatmap_func() and pm3d_plot().
+- `native`: boolean, use the native gnuplot palette for and heatmaps, and the MATLAB jet color scheme for pm3d plots; the default is FALSE for heatmap() and TRUE for heatmap_func() and pm3d_plot().
 - `limits`: matrix.
 A 2-element vector for controlling the minimum and maximum values for the colour palette.
 The user can set either the first value (minimum) or the second (maximum) and leave the other as NA; NA means that gnuplot will select an automatic value.
 This can be useful, for example, when plotting correlation matrices.
 - `coldest`: string, colour for the minimum of the plotted values.
 This setting is active if the 'native' option is 0.
 It has to be in a